xinyiW915/ReLaX-VQA/README.md

 ## Methodology
 <img src="./Framework.png" alt="proposed_ReLaX-VQA_framework" width="800"/>

 The figure shows the overview of the proposed ReLaX-VQA framework.
+The architectures of ResNet-50 Stack (I) and ResNet-50 Pool (II) are provided in Fig. 2 in the Appendix.